antmicro/kenning/docs/source/dl-deployment-stack.md

 Datasets are usually split into the following categories:

 * training dataset - the largest subset that is used to train a model,
-* validation dataset - a relatively small set that is used to verify model performance after each training epoch (the metrics and loss function values show if any overfitting occured during the training process),
+* validation dataset - a relatively small set that is used to verify model performance after each training epoch (the metrics and loss function values show if any overfitting occurred during the training process),
 * test dataset - the subset that acts as the final evaluation of a trained model.

 It is required that the test dataset and the training dataset are mutually exclusive, so that the evaluation results are not biased in any way.